njoubert/PlayingWithFire/mechanics/README.md

 - Use solenoids with VITON seals (type of material).
 - Leak test using soapy water.
 - Union couplings make for easy assembly/disassembly.
+- You need some way to keep tanks warm.
+Passive temperature stabilization by placing fuel tanks in water buckets works okay.
+Active heating usig propane-specific heater blankets is more expensive but works better and is more mobile.